srl-labs/containerlab/docs/manual/kinds/cvx.md

 !!!info
     Default user credentials: `root:root`

-## Node definition
-In order to run CVX nodes,

 #### User defined config
 It is possible to make cvx nodes to boot up with a user-defined config by passing any number of files along with their desired mount path: